nextgenusfs/amptk/README.md

 The optional `--graphs` argument will create the stacked bar graphs.
 You can save in a variety of formats as well as convert the result to precent of total with the `--percent` argument.

+####Downstream Processing:####
+As of `ufits v0.6.0`, the output from the `ufits taxonomy` command will create a biom file that contains taxonomy compatible with QIIME, [PHINCH](www.phinch.org), [PhyloSeq](https://joey711.github.io/phyloseq/index.html), and [MetaCoMET](http://probes.pw.usda.gov/MetaCoMET/index.php).
+The script will also output a phylogenetic tree from your OTUs which is required for some downstream analysis.
+Moreover, you can pass the `-m, --mapping_file` option to `ufits taxonomy` and all columns will be incorporated as sample metadata.
+A mapping file is created automatically for you in the pre-processing steps of ufits, such as `ufits ion` and `ufits illumina`.
+You can easily add your metadata to this file using something like excel, and then save as a tab delimited text file.

 ####Dependencies####
 * Python 2